dssg/air_pollution_estimation/README.md

 * `parameters.yml` defines various hyperparameters for detection and tracking.
 It also contains configuration options for reporting.

 We recommend that credentials be stored in a git-ignored `YAML` file in `air_pollution_estimation/conf/local/credentials.yml`
-* `credentials.yml` should contain credentials necessary for accessing the PostgreSQL database, Amazon AWS services.
+* `credentials.yml` should contain credentials necessary for accessing the PostgreSQL database, Amazon AWS services, and email notification service.

 ## Repo Structure
 <p float="left">